stephenbeese/Animal-Memory-Game/README.md

 ## Testing
 <hr>

-- I tested this game in different browsers: Chrome and Safari.
+- I tested this game in different browsers: Chrome, Firefox and Safari.

 - I confirmed that the game runs as expected.